ggn1/Forest-Cover-Data-ML-and-Data-Science-Portfolio/README.md

 This project employs different data processing, analysis and visualization methods on forest cover data and draws insights/conclusions from it.
 Multiple machine learning algorithms were also experimented with.

-The project file is named, "ML_DataScience_Portfolio.ipynb".
+The main project file is named, "forest_cover_data_science_project.ipynb".

 ### Note!